Avulsion Injury | Extensor Mechanism | Ogden Classification

 Q: What is the Ogden classification for tibial tubercle fractures?
 A: Type I = fracture through secondary ossification center only, Type II = fracture at junction with main ossification center, Type III = fracture extends to articular surface (intra-articular).
 Each has subtypes A (single fragment) and B (comminuted).
 Type III MUST have anatomic reduction because it involves the joint surface.
 This is THE standard classification system.

 Q: What is the compartment syndrome risk with tibial tubercle fractures and why?
-A: 10-20% risk of anterior compartment syndrome from anterior tibial recurrent artery injury during the fracture.
-This is a frequent exam question.
-Monitor closely for 24-48 hours post-injury and post-operatively.
-Low threshold for fasciotomy.
+A: Anterior compartment syndrome from anterior tibial recurrent artery injury.
+The "10-20%" figure comes from early case reports; contemporary large series and population data show roughly 0.4-4% (Pretell-Mazzini 3.57%, Milner 0.46%, Koivisto 0.4%), with up to ~10% in high-energy operative cohorts (Pandya).
+The point examiners want: the mechanism (anterior tibial recurrent artery) and that it is a treatable emergency.
+Monitor closely for 24-48 hours post-injury and post-operatively, low threshold for fasciotomy.
 Pain out of proportion is the earliest and most reliable sign.

 Q: What finding indicates complete extensor mechanism disruption and absolute need for surgery?
 A: Extensor lag (inability to actively extend the knee) or inability to perform straight leg raise indicates complete extensor mechanism disruption and is an absolute indication for ORIF.
 High-riding patella (patella alta) is another sign of complete disruption.
 These patients need urgent surgical repair.